 You'll find a large number of beaches to enjoy on the island.
 Regardless of whether you'd rather be part of a busy beach scene, or you'd rather have more of the beach to yourself, you're likely to find what you want.
 You can click on specific beach names for a detailed review of that particular location.

 Jan Thiel Beach: Although the beach is free for guests of the Jan Thiel Resort, admission for all others is $3.50(USD) per person.
 With this fee comes access to a a full service beach which features chairs and umbrellas, stands for renting out watersports equipment, and bars and restaurants.

-A second option for beach-goers to consider is Playa Kalki.
+A second option to consider is Playa Kalki.
 Playa Kalki sits in front of beautiful hills and cliffs, green and full of life.
 For snorkelers and divers, visibility is often in excess of 100 feet, and it is just a short swim out to the steep coral wall drop that attracts so many.

 |1.2 mi.
 Southeast of Downtown Willemstad||Southeast|

 |Barbara Beach||6.6 mi.
 East-Southeast of Central Otrabanda||South West|

 |Blue Bay Beach||1.9 mi.
 West of Central Otrabanda||South|

 |Boca Santa Cruz||3.7 mi.
 West-Southwest of Central Barber||North West|

 |Boka St. Michiel||0.4 mi.
 Northwest of Central Sint Michiel||South West|

 |Cas Abao Beach||1.9 mi.
 West-Northwest of Central St. Willibrordus||West|